-- All observations, assessments and recording are an integral part of teaching, as they inform future planning for children's needs and development; - Careful observation carried out whilst children are engaged in child initiated activity/play, in order to gain an insight into children's level of understanding related to specific skills and concepts; - Observations carried out during focused group work/whole class teaching in order to assess children's level of understanding related to specific skills and concepts; - Informal observation both in the background and whilst participating with children; - Discussions with children about their interests and their learning;

-- Baseline assessments of key skills and aptitudes on entry using the national Reception Baseline Assessment (RBA) - Ongoing recording of progress using the child's individual online Tapestry learning journal which parents are able to view and contribute to. - Half termly on track assessment to ensure children are meeting milestones throughout the year and are therefore on track to achieve the ELG at the end of Reception. - Half termly assessment of phonics knowledge which is recorded using the Little Wandle online assessment system. - Exchange of information with parents at parent teacher meetings providing a two-way process where teachers and parents share their understanding of a child; - Pupil progress meetings with the Senior Leadership Team; - Annual school report relating to the EYFS goals; - Information is gathered from the previous setting initially and at the end of the Reception year each child's progress is discussed with the receiving teacher; - Information from parents and discussions with the teacher; - The Early Years/Year1 Phase Leader works with other leaders and the Year 1 teachers to assist transition and planning for each child; - Participation in moderation internally and with other schools.
+- All observations, assessments and recording are an integral part of teaching, as they inform future planning for children's needs and development. - Careful observation carried out whilst children are engaged in child initiated activity/play, in order to gain an insight into children's level of understanding related to specific skills and concepts. - Observations carried out during focused group work/whole class teaching in order to assess children's level of understanding related to specific skills and concepts. - Informal observation both in the background and whilst participating with children. - Discussions with children about their interests and their learning. - Baseline assessments of key skills and aptitudes on entry using the national Reception Baseline Assessment (RBA). - Half termly on track assessment to ensure children are meeting milestones throughout the year and are therefore on track to achieve the ELG at the end of Reception. - Half termly assessment of phonics knowledge which is recorded using the Little Wandle online assessment system. - Exchange of information with parents at parent teacher meetings providing a two-way process where teachers and parents share their understanding of a child. - Termly Pupil Progress meetings with the Senior Leadership Team. - Annual school report relating to the EYFS goals. - Information is gathered from the previous setting initially and at the end of the Reception year each child's progress is discussed with the receiving teacher. - Information from parents and discussions with the teacher. - The Early Years/Year1 Phase Leader works with other leaders and the Year 1 teachers to assist transition and planning for each child. - Participation in moderation internally and with other schools.